onca-vega/Heima-Vue/README.md

 * [Spanish]

 ## Introduction
-![alt text][Heima]Heima is a development skeleton series designed to allow a faster starting for the JavaScript frameworks use.
+![alt text][Heima]eima is a development skeleton series designed to allow a faster starting for the JavaScript frameworks use.
 Heima for [Vue] allows you to get a quick start for your projects into powerful [Vue] framework.

 ## Starting